vokseverk/Vokseverk.MediaHelper/README.md

 The generated URLs have a burned-in quality setting applied — for 1x images it's `70` and for 2x it's `40`.
 These are values we've found works pretty great for most of the scenarios we cover, by not hurting the image quality while keeping the download sizes down.
-I'd like to have those values configurable but haven't found a great way yet — if you have a good suggestion, by all means [let me know.][ISSUE1]
+They're defined as constants so they're at least configurable if you need to change them.

 ## FAQ